 ISL is an IB World School under the supervision of the International Baccalaureate® for its Primary Years Programme and Diploma Programme.
-It is a registered Cambridge Assessment International Education school, a member of the Educational Collaborative for International Schools, the Council of International Schools and the English Language Schools Association of which Donna Philip, our Director, is the present President, as well as being a member of the Academy for International School Heads.
+It is a registered Cambridge Assessment International Education school, a member of the Educational Collaborative for International Schools, the Council of International Schools and the English Language Schools Association.
 Although not part of the national system, ISL is regularly inspected by the French National Education Ministry with very positive reports each time.

 Our national and cultural diversity is great with over 45 nationalities from all over the world.

 Fluency in English is not a requirement to be accepted into ISL.
 Students from all nationalities with different home languages attend our school, with special support in English (ESOL) for those who need it.
 In secondary school, however, a minimum level is required in order to access the curriculum and ensure academic success.

 French is compulsory for all students in ISL, with the number of periods per week ranging from 10 in early years to 5 in Grades 1-10 and 4 or 6 in Grades 11 and 12.
 All levels are mixed for immersion in the Early Years but after that students are divided into Ab Initio (beginners), Language B (intermediate) and Language A (native/advanced).
 Extra French lessons are usually available for Ab Initio and Language B students who wish to progress more quickly.